 Getting into discussions of what you both see as your future helps reinforce the relationship.
-This not only shows her that you have a serious attitude, but it also lends itself to planning a future together.
+That not only shows that you have a serious attitude, but it also lends itself to planning a future together.

 You might even have the opportunity to communicate whatever anxieties you have about it.
-You both probably have unspoken anxieties.
+You both probably have unspoken concerns.
 Getting it out in the open can have very positive results.

 Pay Attention to Reality

-This includes being aware of our own feelings.
-Are we happy with the relationship?
-Is it something we desire to have the rest of our lives?
-Is there anything we’re afraid of?
-If so, can we deal with it for the sake of keeping the positive aspects of it?
+- Is there anything troubling you?
+If so, can you deal with it for the sake of keeping the positive aspects of it?

 Being aware of reality can help strengthen a relationship.
 However, if we overlook the positive things and if we don't give any thought to the entire process, then we are just letting time pass by until the relationship eventually ends.

 You can build a strong relationship by being in the moment at all times.
-You need to keep our eyes open, so to speak, and be aware of what you’ve got.
+You need to keep our eyes open and be aware of what you’ve got.
 If you think about what you expect out of life, rather than focusing on what you already have, then you might very well be fooling yourself.
-Expectations may never come to be, but reality is already here.
+Expectations may never come to be, but the reality is already here.
 Hold on to it.